assistantderecherche/digitPowers/README.md

 which behaves as n^10/10^n and therefore rapidly approaches 0 as n grows.

-This might serve as an explanation, why we didn't find any solutions past n = 39
+This might serve as an explanation, why **we didn't find any solutions past n = 39**

-Also, note that the number of variants the program considers grows as n^10, which is ultimately much better than 10^n.
+Also, note that the number of variants the program considers grows as n^10, which is ultimately much better than the straightforward 10^n.